-thresholdFinder Determines threshold for the proportion of methylation at which a methylation locus may be identified. memyidilon locus may be identified.
+thresholdFinder Determines threshold for the proportion of methylation at which a methylation locus may be identified.

 This function offers a variety of methods for the analysis of methylation data to determine a suitable threshold for the proportion of methylation at which to distinguish a methylation locus from a non-methylated locus.